fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DevTestLabs/v2.2.0/Set-AzureRmDtlAutoStartPolicy.md

 ```

 ### -Disable
-Indicates that this cmdlet disables the policy for the lab.
+Indicates that this cmdlet disables the policy for the virtual machines in the lab.

 ```yaml
 Type: SwitchParameter